Opetushallitus/virkailija-styles/pages/components.md

 @page components Components
-@parent index

-Each component has it's own stylesheet in `src/modules`.
-They are compiled to `oph-styles.css` and `oph-styles-min.css`.
+Each component has an individual stylesheet in `src/modules`.
+The stylesheets are compiled to `oph-styles.css` and `oph-styles-min.css`.

 ## Usage